We've been featured in:

 • Or the date of knowledge.
 This is the date when the person first realised that the harm suffered was caused by a breach of the medical professional’s duty of care (or should have realised).

 • A pause applies to the time limit for patients under the age of 18.
-Instead, the three-year period starts from the date that they turn 18, allowing them until age 21 to start their own claim.
+Instead, the 3-year period starts from the date that they turn 18 and ends on their 21st birthday.

 • A freeze applies to the time limit for claimants who lack the mental capacity to make their own claims.
-Instead, the three-year time limit is reinstated from any date that they regain mental capacity.
+Instead, the 3-year time limit will be reinstated from any date that they regain mental capacity (if that happens).

-In both these cases, when the harmed party cannot claim for themselves due to being underage or lacking capacity, a responsible party, such as a concerned parent or sibling can be appointed by the courts to act as a litigation friend and start a claim on their behalf.
+In both cases, a responsible party, such as a concerned parent or a solicitor, can be appointed by the courts to act as a litigation friend to start a claim on someone else’s behalf.
 Call for more information about the time limits for diabetes compensation claims.

 How Much Compensation For Diabetes Negligence?

-Successful claims for medical negligence can result in compensation that covers two areas called general and special damages.
+Successful claims for medical negligence can result in compensation that covers 2 areas: General (the harm you suffered) and special damages (the financial impact of the harm).

 Compensation Guidelines